LankeyBoard/RulesGraph/generatedRules.md

 slug: INCAPACITATED-STATUS

-You cannot take actions or move and are unaware of your surroundings.
+You cannot take Actions or move and are unaware of your surroundings.

 ### Pinned

 slug: PINNED-STATUS

-Your speed is reduced to 0, you have Misfortune on all attacks and spellcasting Tests.
+Your Speed is reduced to 0, you have Misfortune on all Actions.

 ### Prone

 slug: PRONE-STATUS

-Your speed is reduced by 20 ft. to a minimum of 5 ft.
-Ranged attacks against you have Misfortune while melee attacks have Fortune's Favor.
+Your Speed is reduced by 20 ft. to a minimum of 5 ft.
+Ranged Attacks against you have Misfortune while Melee Attacks have Fortune's Favor.

 ### Slowed

 slug: SLOWED-STATUS

-Your speed is halved.
+Your Speed is halved.

 ## Creature Sizes